 - Scientific visualization, e.g. large-scale data visualization and volume rendering

 How to Submit Your Work

 Please submit your work using the SRM online submission system.
-The submission should use the EGSR 2022 LaTeX template available on SRM under this link (first create an account on the SRM system to download the template)
+The submission should use the EGSR 2020 LaTeX template available on SRM following this link (first create an account on the SRM system to download the template).